-For each air-mouse on the list, I looked at how it looks and feels, how easy it was to setup, and how easy it is to integrate with Kodi.
-The reason is, lots of remote controls work well with the Android interface, but we’re trying to find the best Kodi remote, right?
-It makes sense to see how it works within Kodi.
+For each air mouse on the list, I looked at how it looks and feels, how easy it was to set up, and how well it works with the Android interface.

-I know there is a lot that you can do from within the Kodi platform as far as configuring remote controls, but that’s not what I’m going for in this article.
+I know that if, for example, you are using Kodi, there is a lot you can do to configure your air mouse to work even better, but I’m not going to look at that here.
 If you want more information on how to configure your remote mouse with Kodi, I highly recommend checking out their Wiki page.

-Keyboard\Air-Mouse Combos: Here you’ll find any air mouse with an integrated keyboard.
-Usually the keyboard is on the back of the unit, but not always.
-Most of the remote controls fell into this category.
-I reviewed the MINIX A2 and A2 Lite, the Mele F10 Deluxe, the Aerb MX3, the Tronsmart TSM-01, the Measy RC11, Hausbell H7, and the iPazzport Mini.
+Keyboard\Air Mouse Combos: Here you’ll find any air mouse with an integrated keyboard.
+Usually, the keyboard is on the back of the unit but not always.

 2. FireTV Voice Remote

-Actually, you can use it on most Bluetooth enabled devices.
-That doesn’t mean that you’re going to get the same functionality however.
+Actually, you can use it on most Bluetooth-enabled devices.
+That doesn’t mean you’re going to get the same functionality, however.

 I love the FireTV remote.
 I think it is one of the most comfortable remote control designs out there today.
-It’s light, stylish and feels good in my hand.
-The voice search is on par with Google Now and really helps make me enjoy watching my Amazon FireTV.
+It’s light, stylish, and feels good in my hand.
+The voice search is on par with Google Now and really helps me enjoy watching my Amazon FireTV.

 We’ve looked at the MINIX NEO A2 and A2 Lite in a previous review, but if you’re looking for a summary, think of it this way: everything that I didn’t like about the NEO M1 was fixed.
 The result was the NEO A2.